riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 and **Rename**, a branch tag is allocated to each branch and a snapshot of the rename tables are made to facilitate single-cycle rollback if a misprediction occurs.
-Like the branch tag and rename maptable snapshots, the corresponding branch predictor “rename” snapshot can be deallocated once the branch is resolved by the Branch Unit in **Execute**.
+Like the branch tag and rename Map Table snapshots, the corresponding branch predictor “rename” snapshot can be deallocated once the branch is resolved by the Branch Unit in **Execute**.